 The Lord said that where two or three are gathered in His name, He is there in our midst.
 "For where two or three gather in my name, there am I with them."
 (Mt 18:20, NIV).
 That's why I advise disciples to meet in groups of two or three on a regular basis.
 The men meet with men and the women with women.
 There are no mixed-gender groups.
-They meet once per week together for about an hour for the purpose of discipleship.
+They meet face-to-face, in-person once per week together for about an hour for the purpose of discipleship.
 This approach has been called a Life Transformation Group (LTG).

 This follows the same approach that Jesus used in making disciples.
-He met with the multitudes and preaches to them.
+He met with the multitudes and preached to them.
 He fed the masses, healed them, and delivered those who were bound by satan.
 But He did not necessarily make disciples of the masses.
 His work of making disciples was done primarily with the Twelve, and it happened over a period of three and a half years.
 It did not happen in a classroom, using textbooks and charts.
 It happened as they walked with the Lord daily, talked with Him, prayed with Him, watched Him operate, and listened to Him teach.
 At the end of three and a half years, He only had eleven of the original Twelve disciples remaining, but they turned the world upside down with the gospel after His resurrection from the dead and ascension to heaven, once He poured out His Spirit upon them.

 There were other disciples besides the Twelve.
 He had wider circles through which He made disciples, such as the seventy-two.
 They may have been part of the one hundred and twenty who gathered in the upper room to obediently wait for the Baptism with the Holy Spirit after His ascension.
 But He spent most of His time with the Twelve during His earthly ministry, especially with Peter, James, and John, and that is an example for us how to make disciples.
 It's not going to happen by listening to a pastor preach messages once per week on Sundays, although that may help.
 It's going to happen on a constant basis, as you daily walk with the Lord.